-The Deputy Head (Pastoral) and the Director of Wellbeing, Values and Skills are responsible for the overall planning, implementation and review of the PSHEE programme throughout the school.
-They work closely with the Director of Cocurricular, Head of Character Education, Heads of Key Stage, Heads of Year, Form Tutors, School Nurse, School Wellbeing Mentor, School Counsellor and the Heads of Department for English and Drama, Religion and Philosophy, Biology and Physical Education.
+The Deputy Head (Pastoral) and Head of PSHEE are responsible for the overall planning, implementation and review of the PSHEE programme throughout the school.
+They work closely with the Director of Wellbeing, Values and Skills, Director of Cocurricular, Head of Character Education, Head of Sixth Form, Heads of Year, Form Tutors, School Nurse, Mental Health Lead, School Wellbeing Mentor, School Counsellors, Mentors, School Dietitian, School Child and Educational Psychologist and the Heads of Department for English and Drama, Religion and Philosophy, Biology and Physical Education.